hcsaba1982/MS/foundation/2.1-networking-pod-connectivity-part1/README.md

 Note the fields:

 * blockSize: used by Calico IPAM to efficiently assign ip addresses in blocks to be advertised by BGP.
-* ipipMode/vxlanMode: to allow or disable ipip and vxlan overlay. options are never, always and crosssubnet.
+* ipipMode/vxlanMode: to allow or disable ipip and vxlan overlay.
+Valid options are Never, Always and Crosssubnet.

 Next let's look more closely at the interfaces using `ip link`.